Veera Ballala III: Pandya and Yadava affairs

 In c.
 1303, Veera Ballala III subdued the recalcitrant Alupas of Dakshina Kannada.
 His attempts to reduce the Yadava power did not diminish either.
 In c.
 1305, Veera Ballala III successfully fought the invading Yadavas at Holalkere and pushed them back to Lakkundi.
 He dealt swiftly with the rebellious Kadambas of Hangal and the Santaras of Shimoga (Hosagunda).
 Around 1310, Ballala III successfully played 'king maker' in the affairs of Tamil country by appointing Sundara Pandya as the Pandya king as opposed to his competitor, Vira Pandya.
 However his focus the rebellious ruler Kampilideva of the Kampili Chiefdom on the banks of the Tungabhadra river and on the affairs in the Tamil country to the south laid open the northern boundaries of his territories to the invasion of Malik Kafur, the commander of the armies of All-ud-din-Khalji.
 The Yadavas themselves, according to historian John Keay, provided the necessary help to Mallik Kafur's armies to march south.
-Halebidu was attacked and plundered in c.
-1311, only to be rebuilt in c.
-1316.
+Halebidu was attacked and plundered on 26 February 1311, only to be rebuilt in 1316.
 Veera Ballala III had to accept defeat to the Delhi Sultan, pay a handsome tribute, and send his son Veera Virupaksha to Delhi as an act of submission.
 His son returned in 1313.
 According to historian John Keay, claims by later writers such as Ferishta that Mallik Kafur even built a mosque in Halebidu to establish his supremacy are legends without historical evidence.